 Now you have the perfect tool for clearing paper jams.
-These machines were designed to have paper going through them and that’s exactly what we will be using to clear a printer jam.
+These machines were designed to have paper going through them and that’s exactly what we will be using to clear your printer jam.

-For instructional purposes this laser printer that has a unique access window will be used.
-Most laser printers don’t have this access point which makes the registration jams difficult to remove without disassembly.
+I’ve used a laser printer which has a unique access window to help see what’s happening.
+Most laser printers don’t have this access point which is why registration jams difficult to remove without disassembly.

 - Grab and pull it the rest of the way.